 If it becomes routine to be able to create entire infinite environments of all kinds of different kinds, it's guaranteed that somebody's going to populate them with avatars or characters.

-And there would be some main characters in there.
+But they wouldn't be main characters, and there would be some main characters in there.

 But you could program the main characters to act as though they believe that they are the base reality and that they do not understand that they are a simulation.

-They think that's a real world.
+They think that's the real world.

 And they would live their life.

-There's somebody who'll make little characters that believe they're real and act like they're real and everything else.
+Somebody will make little characters that believe they're real and act like they're real and everything else.

 What will that tell you about our base reality?

-It's going to get a little bit dicey believing that you're not a simulation because the evidence for us being a simulation is largely going to be based on whether we could make one.
+It's going to get a little bit dicey believing that you're not a simulation because the evidence for us being a simulation is largely going to be based on whether we could make one that we knew was a simulation, but the people in it did not.

 You know, I wouldn't bet on a year, but three years, five years?

-You know, I've told you that I have so many problems with water leaks that if I'm a simulation, I believe I was created by a plumbing company to figure out the best way to approach lots of different leaks
+You know, I've told you that I have so many problems with water leaks that if I'm a simulation, I believe I was created by a plumbing company to figure out the best way to approach lots of different leaks because they're all unique and they're big ones and bad ones.

-they're all unique and they're they're big ones and bad ones you know they're never easy and and and all you'd have to do is create the simulation and then introduce a whole bunch of different leak possibilities that match what the real world, their base reality would have, and then just let me try to solve them in a time period that I thought was years, but the simulation could complete in a second.
+And all you'd have to do is create the simulation and then introduce a whole bunch of different leak possibilities that match what the real world, their base reality would have.

-So they run the simulation, they make me live an entire life fixing problem after problem that's related to leaks, and then they check it later and see if the AI has learned something that it could not have learned from humans because it wasn't the right kind of training data.
+And then they check it later and see if the AI has learned something that it could not have learned from humans because it wasn't the right kind of training data.

-You had to create a world.
+You had to create a world to create training data.

 Maybe.